williamstome/williamstome.github.io.raw/_posts/2016-03-20-love-and-sex-with-robots-a-retrospective-through-science-and-science-fiction.markdown

 As Levy describes, at the time of the book's writing hundreds of highly realistic humanoid sex robots were being sold each year from a single company.
-That company has now sold [http://www.nytimes.com/2015/06/12/technology/robotica-sex-robot-realdoll.html?emc=edit_th_20150612&nl=todaysheadlines&nlid=1638&_r=1](over 5000 sex robots).
+That company has now sold [over 5000 sex robots](http://www.nytimes.com/2015/06/12/technology/robotica-sex-robot-realdoll.html?emc=edit_th_20150612&nl=todaysheadlines&nlid=1638&_r=1).
 This highlights the importance of having discussions about this issue: unlike super-intelligent AI, which certain famous intellectuals have gotten worked up about, the concern with sex robots isn't whether